 Cook very slowly using non-salted high-quality butter without additives.
 Make sure to turn the steak many times.
 Sprinkle with sea salt and freshly ground pepper.
 If you want to add taste, ad a garlic knob cut in half.
 Asparagus is a nice addition, add to the skillet close to the end of cooking the steak.

-Once the core temperature has reached 52 degrees Celcius or 125 degrees Fahrenheit take the steak off the heat and place it on the cutting board.
+Once the core temperature has reached 52 degrees Celsius or 125 degrees Fahrenheit take the steak off the heat and place it on the cutting board.

 Remember, the steak will continue to cook as it rests.
 The internal temperature will rise by a few degrees even after it has been taken off the heat.
 Slice for presentation and sprinkle with a little bit of sea salt.